My Experience at Hack Arizona 2016

 Using pen and paper, I tried my best to explain what is

 traceroute and how it works, and introduce the architecture of my app.

-Yes, this kind of explanation is best done with pen and paper, or mark and whiteboard; they are more effective than using a computer.
+Yes, this kind of explanation is best done with pen and paper, or marker and whiteboard; they are more effective than using a computer.

 When they seem to understand, we left each other our phone numbers and email addresses, and scheduled the next meeting to be after 20:00 when hacking time officially begins, before each of us heads into the opening ceremony.